 Deciding just how smart birds are depends on how intelligence is defined.
 Birds exhibit a wide range of smart behaviors, including good memories, extensive communication, planning for the future and remembering the past.

 Some birds can solve problems, and others have been observed playing – both activities that indicate more than just basic instinct.
 The Merriam-Webster Dictionary defines intelligence as:

 The ability to learn or understand or to deal with new or trying situations or the ability to apply knowledge to manipulate one's environment.

 Do birds do this?
-Some scientific studies indicate that yes, without a doubt, birds do learn, and every backyard birder knows birds are capable of adapting to new environments and conditions.
+Some scientific studies indicate yes, without a doubt, birds do learn, and every backyard birder knows birds are capable of adapting to new environments and conditions.
 Quantitative measurement of bird intelligence is difficult, however, because birds cannot take intelligence tests or attend classes to be measured with their peers.
-Still, ongoing observations and studies of birds are revealing more and more frequently that birds may be far more intelligent than initially believed.
+Still, ongoing observations and studies are revealing more and more frequently that birds may be far more intelligent than initially believed.

 Bird Brain Structure

 Brain size and structure is not an automatic gauge of intelligence, but it can be a clue.

 Birds may be small, but they have proportionally large brains compared to their overall body and head sizes – in fact, birds' brains are similarly proportioned to primates.
 Studies of brain anatomy also suggest that while the structure is different than that of mammals' brains, birds may have a higher degree of connectivity between the sections of their brains.

 This could indicate more intelligence and faster reasoning than previously believed.